ranjanrai12/angular-prep/src/app/theory/angular/interview-question.md

 #### What is CDK(component development kit) ?

+Ans: It's a library Which helps to build custom UI components with common features.

 #### What is control value accessor ?

 Ans: it allow us to create custom form controls that can interact with angular reactive forms or template driven form, it allows us to make the bidge between custom component and angular forms.